-FIRE 154 Fire Fighting Tactics & Strategy 3 cr.
+FIRE 154 Fire Fighting Tactics & Strategy

-The student will describe, analyze and evaluate fire fighting strategy and tactics.
+The student will describe, analyze and evaluate firefighting strategy and tactics.
 Topics to be covered include the action plan, control and coordination, company control considerations and systems planning.
 Prerequisite(s): FIRE 151 or permission of the instructor.

-FIRE 162 Principles of Emergency Services 3 cr.
+FIRE 162 Principles of Emergency Services

-This course provides an overview to fire protection and emergency services; career opportunities in fire protection and related fields; culture and history of emergency services; fire loss analysis; organization and function of public and private fire protection services; fire departments as part of local government; laws and regulations affecting the fire service; fire service nomenclature; specific fire protection functions; basic fire chemistry and physics; introduction to fire protection systems; introduction to fire strategy and tactics; and life safety initiatives.
+This course provides an overview of fire protection and emergency services; career opportunities in fire protection and related fields; culture and history of emergency services; fire loss analysis; organization and function of public and private fire protection services; fire departments as part of local government; laws and regulations affecting the fire service; fire service nomenclature; specific fire protection functions; basic fire chemistry and physics; introduction to fire protection systems; introduction to fire strategy and tactics; and life safety initiatives.